Esri/arcgis-pro-sdk-community-samples/Editing/RestartSketch/RestartSketch (C#).md

 1. Download the Community Sample data (see under the "Resources" section for downloading sample data).
 The sample data contains a project called "FeatureTest.aprx" with data suitable for this sample.
 Make sure that the Sample data is unzipped in c:\data and "C:\Data\FeatureTest\FeatureTest.aprx" is available.
 1. Open this solution in Visual Studio.
 1. Click the build menu and select Build Solution.
-1. Click the Start button to open ArCGIS Pro.
+1. Launch the debugger to open ArCGIS Pro.
 ArcGIS Pro will open.
 1. Open the "C:\Data\FeatureTest\FeatureTest.aprx" project.
 1. Create an edit sketch representing the offset from an origin.
 E.g. start the sketch at an intersection and digitize a segment with direction and distance constraints.
 1. Start editing on the "TestLines" feature layer.
 Place the first vertex by snapping to a given point and right click to chose a direction.